-Since the late seventies I own Quad 57 electrostatic loudspeakers in a stacked configuration.
-During all the years I heard a lot of wonderful speakers, but never a construction which became dangerous for my beloved Quads.
-When this loadspeakers are operated with the right power amplifier – and the XA30.8 is definitely one of them – then they are capable to do astonishing things.
+Since the late 1970s I have owned 57 Quad electrostats in a stacked configuration.
+In all these years I have heard many wonderful speakers, but never has there been a construction among them that could eventually become dangerous for my hot beloved electrostats.
+If you drive these speakers with the right power amps – and the XA30.8 is certainly one of them – then they are capable of amazing things.

-Below is a statement of Peter Walker about the Stacked Quads which I have borrowed from the The Quad ESL Homepage :
+Below is a statement by Peter Walker about Stacked Quads which I borrowed from the The Quad ESL homepage:

 Another thing people like to do is to use two of our panels, one above the other.
 This is quite reasonable because it is really a strip source, you can extend the strip source without deteriorating anything.
 All you do is add 6dB at the bottom and 3 dB everywhere else.
 It gives you a louder sound, a more impressive sound.
 That’s all right.
 Adding woofers has never been very good.
 [Audio Amateur, 1978]

-To choose the right power amplifier you can find the following advice in the operational manual of the 57th Quad:
+For the correct dimensioning of the power amplifier you will find the following note in the operating manual of the 57 Quad:

 Other amplifiers if they are properly regulated (not more than 33 peak volts with any load) are unlikely to cause damage to the loadspeaker, although they may not necessarily provide the correct performance because of the very strict stability requirements.

-The maximum voltage per speaker should not exceed 33Vp.
-In my setup each individual ESL per channel is driven from one channel of an ES4 switched in Dual-Mono mode.
-Thus every Quad has 100W at 8Ω output power of it’s own and the maximum output voltage is about 44Vp.
-If you look at the impedance curve – see above – a power amplifier must be able to drive a load of about 2Ω at 15kHz – very strict stability requirements.
-Without a doubt the XA30.5/.8 is able to do that, the amp is also able to operate two in parallel connected Quads without any problem – I used the prototypes of the amp in such a setup at the beginning.
+The maximum voltage per speaker should therefore not exceed 33Vp.
+Each loudspeaker is individually driven by one channel of a dual-mono ES4.
+So the single Quad has an amplifier power of about 100W at 8Ω available and the maximum voltage is about 44Vp.
+If you look at the impedance curve – see above – an output stage at about 13kHz must be able to drive a load of about 2Ω – very strict stability requirements.
+The XA30.5/.8 with its maximum output current of 20A is able to do this without any problems, it even drives two ESL’s connected in parallel without any problems – that’s how I operated the prototypes of this power amplifier in the beginning.

-A good overview of the advantages of the stacked configuration you find on the The Quad ESL homepage.
+A good overview of the advantages of the stacked configuration can be found on the homepage The Quad ESL.

-A Stacked Quad consists of two 57th Quad electrostatic speakers per channel (see above) arranged on top of each other in a frame.
-The lower system is installed upside down.
-My frames are home made with inputs from different projects and informations from the internet.
+A Stacked Quad consists of two 57 Quad electrostats per channel (see above) arranged in a frame one above the other.
+The lower speaker is installed upside down.
+The racks are self-built and based on various templates / projects from the Internet.